rdebath/x509scripts/README.md

 "RSA" style keys.
 Adding an argument to the option `-rsa:4096` allows you to choose a specific size for this key.

-RSA keys are somewhat larger than their "EC" equivalents so you will probably want to write the output to a file with `-out=Filename`.
+RSA keys are significantly larger than their "EC" equivalents so you will probably want to write the output to a file with `-out=Filename`.
 If you want the key in a separate file the `-keyout=KeyFilename` will do that.